Graduation Class of 2018

 Jolynn recently graduated from high school and will be attending the University of North Carolina-Chapel Hill in the fall as a Pogue Scholar.
 She plans on studying business and conducting research that focuses on human rights issues.

-Leighanne currently attends Colorado Springs Early College High School.
+Leighanne currently attends Colorado Springs Early Colleges High School.
 She is a member of the National Honor Society and is a musician, soccer player, and worship leader at her church.
 Her peers say she is, “intelligent, opinionated, and not given to being intimidated by individuals that would attempt to stifle free speech.”
 Those whom she worships with describe her as “a thoughtful and intense person, who is committed to God.
 She is also highly regarded in the work place, as she entertains customers with quick wit!”

 When asked about the Constitution, Leighanne says she, “believes that the Constitution was set into place so that our country would have a foundation to always come back to for help.
-It has set the standard for what our founding fathers believed our society should look like.”
+It has set the standard for what our Founding Fathers believed our society should look like.”

 She has grown to appreciate the Constitution through her business law class and notes that, “it taught me how much of a role the Constitution plays in my everyday life even though it was written a long time ago.”